 Blackout – A global blackout causes society to crumble as a small group attempts to survive.

-Red Dawn – A teenage militia (including Patrick Swayze and Charlie Sheen) try to fend off Russian invaders in the Rockies.
+Red Dawn – A teenage militia (including Patrick Swayze and Charlie Sheen) tries to fend off Russian invaders in the Rockies.

-Children of Men – Mass infertility drastically change society, and one man (Clive Owen) must protect humanity’s last chance.
+Children of Men – Mass infertility drastically changes society, and one man (Clive Owen) must protect humanity’s last chance.